 Butterflies are essential in our environment because they pollinate plants.
 They’re also a good sign that your garden ecosystem is not just surviving, it’s thriving!

-Butterflies play an important environmental function as they pollinate plants, allowing them to set seed and reproduce.
-South-west Australia has few native butterflies and those we do have are becoming less common as a result of habitat loss.
-Planting native plants can help conserve our butterflies, as well as many other native animal species.
+South-west Australia has few native butterfly species and those we do have are disappearing as a result of habitat loss.
+Planting the right native species can help conserve our butterflies, as well as many other native animal species.

 Caterpillars Need Food Too!

 A few chewed leaves are not the end of the world, when you consider what caterpillars bring to your garden (birds and reptiles).
 It’s a small price to pay for biodiversity!

 Caterpillars particularly enjoy crepe myrtle, everlastings and native violets.

 Remember!
 The plant the caterpillar lives and feeds on is generally different to the plant the adult butterfly collects nectar from.
 From a conservation standpoint, providing caterpillars with plants for food and shelter is more important than supplying nectar for butterflies since they are the plants that allow butterflies to breed!
 And of course, adult butterflies can fly out of our garden to get their nectar-fix!